Microsoft Cortana – Digital assistant

 The application is absolutely user-friendly, and as of the beginning of 2018, no reports of slower device performance because of Cortana have been received.

 What really bugs me though is that it exclusively uses Microsoft’s Bing and refuses to work with any other searching engine.
-I mean no offence, but Bing has never been “the sharpest tool in the shed”, and I’m not sure if it ever becomes one.
+I mean no offense, but Bing has never been “the sharpest tool in the shed,” and I’m not sure if it ever becomes one.

 Another notable shortcoming is about localization: there are still plenty of languages the application doesn’t support, and it’s not known when exactly the corporation finally solves that problem.
 Before downloading the apk make sure you speak English, Portuguese, French, German, Italian, Spanish, Chinese, or Japanese.

-The application has a very intuitive and easy to understand the menu.
+The application has an intuitive and easy to understand menu.
 The voice input option is actually pretty helpful – it liberates you from constant tapping, especially when you’re in a hurry searching for a cafeteria to have a quick lunch.

-Cortana is customizable, meaning you can choose its colour: it may be purple, green, blue or black.
-Yes, I find such a meagre pallet disappointing too.
+Cortana is customizable, meaning you can choose its color: it may be purple, green, blue or black.
+Yes, I find such a meager pallet disappointing too.

 As for the rest, you won’t experience any problems with controlling it, because the app itself provides you clear instructions.

 - Intelligence – it’s pretty smart and quickly learns what you like;

 - Versatility – it’s not only an Android app but also it runs on iOS, Xbox One, Windows 10 and soon it’ll be available on Amazon devices;

 - It tends to know everything about you – not a great thing if you prefer to have your privacy fully protected.